zhupingqi/RuiJi.Slice/3DTools/README.txt

 this projection.

-After the outline is available, The closest point on this outline to the mouse position is computed, and then this point on the outline is considered what was “hit” and it is placed under the moue position.
+After the outline is available, The closest point on this outline to the mouse position is computed, and then this point on the outline is considered what was “hit?and it is placed under the moue position.
 Since we place the mouse by the closest edge point, the interaction tends to behave as it would in 2D, since we position the hidden content based on what the mouse is closest to on the 2D content on 3D.
 By placing it at the